department-of-veterans-affairs/va-gov-onboarding/widgets/scaffolding/7-create-widget/index.md

 next: /widgets/scaffolding/8-view-widget
 ---

-# Call the Widget's "create" Function
+# Call the Widget's "Create" Function

 Update the `src/applications/static-pages/static-pages-entry.js` file by importing your new `createHelloWorldWidget` function, and calling it: